 What is Erectile Dysfunction?

-Erectile dysfunction— or ED— is the inability to obtain and maintain an adequate erection during sexual intercourse.
-According to estimates, one out of every ten men will get ED at some point in their life.
-ED is a common type of male sexual dysfunction.
+Erectile dysfunction, also called ED, is the inability to obtain and maintain an adequate erection during sexual intercourse.
+One out of every ten men will get ED at some point in their life, as it is a common type of male sexual dysfunction.
 In the US, roughly 30 million men are affected by ED, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
-It is critical to recognize that, in most circumstances, ED is a symptom of a larger, underlying condition.
-ED is not regarded as expected or “normal” at any age and may be coupled with other issues that interfere with healthy and gratifying sexual intercourse, such as lack of desire and orgasm and ejaculation problems.

 - Diabetes